quixio/quix-streams/docs/write.md

 ### Using Data Frames

-If you use the Python version of the SDK you can use [Pandas DataFrames](https://pandas.pydata.org/docs/user_guide/dsintro.html#dataframe){target=_blank} for reading and writing TimeseriesData to Quix.
+If you use the Python version of Quix Streams you can use [Pandas DataFrames](https://pandas.pydata.org/docs/user_guide/dsintro.html#dataframe){target=_blank} for reading and writing TimeseriesData to Quix.
 The Pandas DataFrames format is just a representation of [TimeseriesData](#timeseriesdata-format) format, where the Timestamp is mapped to a column named `time` and the rest of the parameters are mapped as columns named as the ParameterId of the parameter.
 Tags are mapped as columns with the prefix `TAG__` and the TagId of the tag.

 For example, the following [TimeseriesData](#timeseriesdata-format):